ramunasm/instabot.py/README.md

 ## InstaBot
 Instagram bot.
-It works without instagram API, the script only needs your account login and password.
-Writen in python.
+It works without using instagram API, the script only needs your account login and password.
+It's writen in Python.

-After Instagram [closed the api][1] (new review process), there were some problem, to make auto - like, comment and follow bots.
+After Instagram [closed the api][1] (new review process), there were some problems with auto - liking, commenting and following bots.

 If your app can't pass new review process, this is the solution!